SANS offers multiple purple team courses that enable information security teams to collaborate and work together more effectively:

 - If you are more interested in incident handling, start with SEC504

-- If you need to develop your penetration testing skills, start with SEC560 or SEC564
+- If you need to develop your penetration testing or red team skills, start with SEC560 or SEC565 respectively

 I've taken SEC599, should I take SEC699?

-SEC699 was designed as the perfect follow-up/progression for people who have already taken SEC599 and are looking to go more in-depth with the tools used in professional adversary emulation for breach prevention and detection.
-SEC699 does not recycle SEC599 material; it is a different course with an entirely different set of slides and exercises.
+Yes!
+SEC699 was designed as the perfect progression for people who have already taken SEC599 and are looking to go more in-depth with the tools used in professional adversary emulation and detection.
+SEC699 does not recycle SEC599 material; it is a different course with an entirely different set of courseware and exercises.

 I am looking for purple team resources...

-Visit our purple team page for a selection of valuable resources, including information about related GIAC certifications, informative webcasts on a variety of purple team topics, and educational blogs.
+Visit our SANS Purple Team page for a selection of valuable resources, including information about related GIAC certifications, informative webcasts on a variety of purple team topics, and educational blogs.